 This will be handed out on a Wednesday, and should be returned by Friday.
 Children will also be given a mental maths skill to practise (i.e. 4 times table) and this will be tested during the week.
-We would greatly appreciate your help in assisting your children with these skills – there are many ways to make learning these fun – songs, computer games, and flashcards for example.
+We would greatly appreciate your help in assisting your children with these skills – there are many ways to make learning these fun, for example: songs, computer games, and flashcards.

 In order to promote more responsibility for their own learning, the children will be given an exciting Stone Age project to complete over the course term.
 All details and instructions will be included when they receive their project folders and it will be explained clearly to them at school.
 We will also be discussing this at the curriculum evening should you have any questions.

 Two homework books are provided.
-There is a homework club on a Monday, Wednesday and Friday in the ICT suite if children wish to complete their homework at lunchtime.
+There is a homework club on a Monday, Wednesday and Friday in the Computing suite if children wish to complete their homework at lunchtime.